couchbase/indexing/secondary/docs/design/markdown/index_manager_design.md

 ## kv-rebalance

 KV rebalance happens when a vbucket is migrating from one node to another.
-On the projector side, one or more vbucket stream will end with a STREAM_END message.
+On the projector side, one or more vbucket-stream will end with a STREAM_END message.

-When a new stream starts on the projector, it will broadcast a STREAM_BEGIN message to all indexer nodes hosting an index for that bucket, it will also broadcast it to Index-Coordinator.
+When a new vbucket-stream starts on the projector, it will broadcast a STREAM_BEGIN message to all indexer nodes hosting an index for that bucket, it will also broadcast it to Index-Coordinator.

-When an active stream gracefully ends with STREAM_END, projector will broadcast it to all indexer nodes hosting an index for that bucket, it will also broadcast it to Index-Coordinator.
+When an active vbucket-stream gracefully ends with STREAM_END, projector will broadcast it to all indexer nodes hosting an index for that bucket, it will also broadcast it to Index-Coordinator.

 Index-Coordinator should expect a matching STREAM_END on the same connection until the connection is closed.
 It will honor a STREAM_BEGIN for a vbucket only after a STREAM_END is received.
-In case projector crashes before sending STREAM_END, restart-timestamp will be computed and stream request will be posted to projector.
+In case projector crashes before sending STREAM_END, or indexer receives a STREAM_BEGIN before receiving STREAM_END, it will compute the restart-timestamp for affected vbuckets and request will be posted to projector.

 ## kv-rollback